Nadia Ali (singer)

-Nadia Ali (نادية علي; born August 3, 1980) is a Pakistani-American singer and songwriter.
+Nadia Ali (born August 3, 1980) is an American singer and songwriter.
 Ali gained prominence in 2001 as the frontwoman and songwriter of the group iiO after their debut single "Rapture" gained significant success in Europe, most notably the United Kingdom, where the song peaked at number two on the UK Singles Chart in November 2001.
 Their 2006 single, "Is It Love?", reached the top of the Billboard Hot Dance Club Play chart.

 After embarking on a solo career in 2005, Ali became a vocalist in electronic dance music.
 She released her debut album Embers in 2009.
 Three singles from the album reached the top-ten of the Billboard Hot Dance Club Play chart, including the No. 1 hit, "Love Story".

 In 2010, Ali released a remix album series titled Queen of Clubs Trilogy to mark her decade-long career as a singer.
 "Rapture" was re-released as the only single from the trilogy and the song was once again a chart success in Europe.
 Ali released the single "Pressure" with Starkillers and Alex Kenji in 2011, which became a club and festival anthem and received an International Dance Music Award.
 In 2012, she collaborated with BT and Arty on the single "Must Be the Love".
 She released the song "Almost Home" with Sultan + Shepard in 2017, which reached No. 4 on the Billboard Dance/Mix Show Airplay chart and received a Juno Award nomination.

 In 2018, she debuted a new direction and sound under the experimental project titled HYLLS, which saw her departing from electronic dance music toward the indie pop genre.

 In 2022, she collaborated with Michael Calfan and released a song titled "3, 2, 1".